-The English community pharmacy funding settlement for the next five years has been announced, the first time that we have agreed a multi-year settlement.
-The agreement aims to build on the clinical skills of community pharmacists and their teams which must be seen as a positive step.
+The English community pharmacy funding settlement for the next five years has been announced the first time that we have agreed a multi-year settlement.
+The agreement, set out in the new Community Pharmacy Contractual Framework (CPCF) which commences on 1st October 2019, aims to build on the clinical skills of community pharmacists and their teams which must be seen as a positive step.

 - The contract sum will remain unchanged at £2.592 billion until the end of 2023/24, £1.792bn for fees and £800m in retained margin.

 - The Single Activity Fee (SAF) will be £1.27 from August 2019 (currently £1.26).